-Following our safari the remainder of the day is at leisure for you to relax and enjoy the various facilities provided at the Khimsar Fort.
+Following our safari you may wish to join an optional camel safari.
+The remainder of the day is at leisure for you to relax and enjoy the various facilities provided at the Khimsar Fort.
 (Overnight Khimsar Fort) BLD

 Jaipur - 1 night